sequint/the-decision-maker/README.md

-# the-decision-maker
+# The Decision Maker

-An app that helps me to focus on just one of the crazy ideas that I have
+An app that helps me to focus on just one of the crazy ideas that I have.
+But feel free to use it for any major life decision!